SI Podcast Club

 Every Tuesday & Wednesday from 2:30-3:30 in the Library Office.

 What do we do?

-The club collaboratively produces one 5-15 minute podcast per week.
-There are opportunities to schedule, plan and record interviews, as well as edit and publish the weekly podcast.
+The club collaboratively produces several 5-15 minute podcast each semester.
+There are opportunities to schedule, plan and record interviews, as well as edit and publish episodes.

 What is the podcast format?

 Wildcast is a podcast produced by the Podcast Club at St. Ignatius College Prep in San Francisco, CA. Club members come up with the questions and ideas to explore and choose the guests.

 The questions may be serious, funny, sports-related, school-related, but always spark compelling conversation...sky is the limit.
 Guests may be students, teachers, admin, security, coaches...anyone from the SI community.